lunalite/UITestLearning/README.md

 ## Updates
 ### 30 January 2018
 * Added positional conversion.
+* Added RNN split as individual words using space as delimiter without taking into account punctuations

 ### 29 January 2018
 * Reorganized the directory into respective packages.